ceetaro/Suitkaise/docs/sktime/concept.md

 **When you might use `Timer`:**
 - Need to figure out what part of your code is causing lag spikes due to slow operations
-- Need to handle consistent timing without inconsistencies like user input
+- Need to handle consistent timing of processing without inconsistencies like waiting for user input
 - Timing something over and over to see if it's getting faster or slower
 - Using multiple timers to time different parts of the same code
 - Collect statistics on everything during runtime